 3. Emergency issue that requires immediate judicial action

-We can’t predict 100%, but we do have a lot of experience to draw on.
-Here are some of the things we’ve seen that the judge took seriously.
+We can’t predict with 100% accuracy, but we do have a lot of experience to draw on.
+Here are some of the things we’ve seen that the judge took seriously:

-• A parent using illicit drugs (not marijuana) or dealing drugs or cooking drugs in the presence of the minor.
+• A parent using illicit drugs (not marijuana), dealing drugs or cooking drugs in the presence of the minor

-• A parent showing neglect or not feeding or supervising the child.
+• A parent showing neglect, or not feeding/supervising the child